 Artist Bio & Statement

 Katharine Suchan (b.
-1997, Little Rock, AR) is on track to receive her MFA from the Tyler School of Art and Architecture May 2024.
-Her solo show The Light That Does Not Touch Us just concluded at Temple Contemporary (Philadelphia, PA).
-Recent exhibitions include the group shows How long does it take for a peacock to die? at Atelier Gallery (Philadelphia, PA) ROMA at Stella Elkins (Philadelphia, PA) and poxoes at Gallery of Art (Rome, Italy).
+1997, Little Rock, AR) received her MFA from the Tyler School of Art and Architecture in May 2024.
+Exhibitions include her solo show The Light That Does Not Touch Us at Temple Contemporary (Philadelphia, PA), the group shows Commemorations (DRWC Flag Exhibition) at Spruce Street Harbor Park (Philadelphia, PA), ROMA at Stella Elkins (Philadelphia, PA), and poxoes at Gallery of Art (Rome, Italy).
+She is currently an instructor at Pennsylvania College of Art and Design.

 She received her BFA in Painting from the Kansas City Art Institute in 2020.
 Her work has been shown in Kansas City, New York, Minnesota, Rome, and Philadelphia and featured in New American Paintings Issue No. 160.